KatTheGit/sylvan-row/README.md

 ```sh
 cargo run --bin server --release # or ./server.sh
 ```

-You can change the server's IP in the file that gets created in the same directory the game is run.
+Or yk just build the binaries

-Change the ports in common.rs.
+When you run the game, a file called `moba_ip.txt` will be created in the same directory.
+It contains the default IP address to the current game server.
+You can change it to your own server, or change the default address in `common.rs`.

 ## Dependencies